georgebsr/100-days-of-code-with-codecademy/README.md

 3) Create a function numberDigits() that takes the variable x as its only parameter.

    If the variable x is between 0 and 9, return the string 'One digit: N', where N is the value of x.
 For example, numberDigits(5) would return:

 ```
 'One digit: 5'
 ```

   If the variable x is between 10 and 99, return the string 'Two digits: N', where N is the value of x.
 For example, numberDigits(12) would output:

 ```
 'Two digits: 12'
 ```

   Any other value of x, including negative numbers, return the string 'The number is: N', where N is the value of x.
 For example, numberDigits(-202) would output:

 ```
 'The number is: -202'
 ```

-- Using if
+- Using if:
 ```
 function numberDigits(x) {
     if (x >= 0 && x <= 9) {